oceanbase/oblogclient/README.md

 OceanBase Log Client
 ---------------

-OceanBase Log Client is a Java client for [oblogproxy](https://github.com/oceanbase/oblogproxy).
-It uses [netty](https://github.com/netty/netty) to connect to the log proxy server and receive the incremental change log in real time.
+OceanBase Log Client is a library for obtaining log of [OceanBase](https://github.com/oceanbase/oceanbase).
+There are modules as following:

+- `common`: some common utils
+- `logproxy-client`: the client for [oblogproxy](https://github.com/oceanbase/oblogproxy)

 Communication
 ---------------